tanaylab/tet-gastrulation/README.md

 ## Running the notebooks

-Prior to any analysis, after cloning the repository, please download first the necessary data by running
+Prior to any analysis, after cloning the repository, please download first the necessary data by opening an R terminal in the root directory of the cloned repository and running:

 `source("scripts/download_data.R")`

-in the root directory of the cloned repository.
+`download_full_data()`

 This will download all the necessary data including processed metacell objects necessary for generating the figures.
-You can also download a minimal version in which you would need rerun all the notebooks prior to _generate-figures_ (see section *Notebook order* below.)
+You can also download a minimal version ( `download_minimal_data()` ) in which case you would need to rerun all the notebooks prior to _generate-figures_ (see section *Notebook order* below.)

 See `files.md` for a description of all the downloaded files.
 TODO